-FIWMD is in the process of gathering important information for the public to study regarding our research and planning facilities upgrades.
+FIWMD is in the process of gathering pertinent information for the public to study regarding our research and planning facilities upgrades.
 In the meantime, below is some important information.

 In 1993 Fishers Island Waste Management District hired engineers to study the waste needs of Fishers Island and came up with a plan for the future.
 The firm recommended combining the Transfer and Compost Station site.
 Combining the stations has been an ongoing research project of FIWMD since that time.
 The amount of waste products produced on the island increases each year.
 Our environmental responsibilities have also increased and methods of recycling products have improved.
 Laws and safety regulations have changed and need to be followed and incorporated.
 We looked very seriously at the future and the needs of the District to determine what works best for the Island.
 Now is the time to move forward with our strategic plans.